jeremymcrae/denovonear/README.md

 ## Denovonear

-This code is used to assess whether recurrent de novo single-nucleotide variants lie closer together within the coding sequence of a gene than expected by chance.
+This code assesses whether recurrent de novo single-nucleotide variants lie closer together within the coding sequence of a gene than expected by chance.
+We use mutation rates based on the local sequence context to determine the expected likelyhood that specific regions of the gene contain mutations.
+Currently, the local sequence context mutation rates are per-trinucleotide mutation ratesb provided by Kaitlin Samocha of the Broad Institute.

 Obtain the code from the bitbucket repository with: